 UNIVERSITY OF OREGON IN PORTLAND • APRIL 6-8, 2017

-The experience will bring together scholars, government and community officials, industry professionals, alumni and students, as well as scientists, artists, filmmakers, grassroots community organizations, and the public.
-We welcome submissions for plenary speakers, roundtables, paper presentations, installations, and special events.
-A wide range of possible topics and potential themes can be found at the online at the Call for Proposals.
+The event will bring together scholars, government and community officials, industry professionals, alumni and students, as well as scientists, artists, filmmakers, grassroots community organizations, and the public.